Here I am, in Ecuador, on a volunteer dive trip, and it is drama after drama around here! Isla de la Plata, Educador is one happening place!

 I have already blogged about the Humpback Whale we found entangled and could not save, so I won’t go into that.
 (Not All Entanglements End Happily).
 So let’s check out the drama!

 Today, more rescue drama.
 We came upon a fishing net which had a turtle ensnared in it.
 The turtle was struggling, still alive, so the boat headed out to help.
 The Captain lifted the turtle into the boat while divers Ralph and Peg cut net away from it.
 The turtle was saved and swam off, hopefully avoiding nets in the future.
 It was a fairly young one.
 Sadly, the net had a dead baby Hammerhead in it, and several reef fish.
 We were sad about the Hammerhead, but so happy that the young turtle survived.
 It is incredible that the “no fishing” in the national park is not enforced regularly.
 They even leave nets and long lines (long fishing lines with multiple baited hooks).
 The fishing boats are out there every single day.
+Here is to better enforcement in our oceans, folks!
 But, here’s a shout out to our rescuers, Cappy (Captain Luis), Ralph, Peg and Larry!

 It is amazing how quickly the weather and currents change here.
 You can be on a nice, calm dive, and end up in ripping current.
 Every dive has had mantas, though!
 At the full moon they swarmed.
 It is a privilege to be here, and to be a small part of this research project.
 Marine Megafauna scientist Andrea Marshall is a fierce advocate for sharks and rays, and her efforts helped put many species on the endangered list, and “no fishing” list.
 Check out their efforts at www.marinemegafauna.org, and donate if you feel the urge!
 Marine Megafauna Foundation also studies and works toward saving sea turtles.